awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 + CloudTrail delivers log files for account activity from all AWS Regions to the single Amazon S3 bucket that you specify, and, optionally, to a CloudWatch Logs log group\.
 + If you configured an Amazon SNS topic for the trail, SNS notifications about log file deliveries in all AWS Regions are sent to that single SNS topic\.
 + If you enabled it, log file integrity validation is enabled for the trail in all AWS Regions\.
 For information, see [Validating CloudTrail log file integrity](cloudtrail-log-file-validation-intro.md)\.

+Regardless of whether a trail is multi\-Region or single\-Region, events sent to Amazon EventBridge are received in each Region's [event bus](https://docs.aws.amazon.com/https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-bus.html), rather than in one single event bus\.

 ### Multiple trails per Region<a name="cloudtrail-concepts-trails-multiple-trails-per-region"></a>